Chinedum Okwudire: Leadership and Public Service

+Teaching and Mentorship

+At the University of Michigan, Okwudire co-led the development of courses in smart manufacturing and additive manufacturing that have earned national recognition.
+In 2025, he also led the creation of the online course Introduction to 3D Printing with Metals on Coursera in partnership with Siemens and the University of Michigan Center for Academic Innovation.
+The course was designed to broaden access to education in metal additive manufacturing through online instruction, interviews with industry experts, and augmented reality learning experiences.

-Okwudire is also a strong champion for diversity, equity and inclusion in the academe.
+Okwudire is also a strong champion for diversity, equity, and inclusion in the academe.
 In 2018, he and Professor Lola Eniola-Adefeso, co-established the NextProf Pathfinder Workshop, a future-faculty program specifically aimed at first- and second-year PhD students, rather than final year PhD students and postdoctoral fellows, as is typical in many other institutions.
-The goal of the Pathfinder workshop is to equip the attendees – mostly women and students from underrepresented groups – with the knowledge and skills needed to develop strong CVs, early in their PhD process, to make them competitive for faculty positions.
-The NextProf Pathfinder program has now expanded to include the University of California, San Diego and the Georgia Institute of Technology.
+The goal of the Pathfinder workshop is to equip attendees with the knowledge and skills needed to develop strong CVs early in their PhD process, making them competitive for faculty positions.
+The NextProf Pathfinder program has now expanded to include the University of California, San Diego, and the Georgia Institute of Technology.